sudharsank/sudharsank/README.md

 ## Find me around the web :earth_asia:
 - You can tweet me [@sudharsank](https://twitter.com/sudharsank) :bird:
 - You can view my articles at [KnowledgeShare](https://spknowledge.com/) :page_with_curl:
-- You can connect me via [LinkedIn](https://www.linkedin.com/in/sudharsan-k-75b2bbb/) :clinking_glasses:
+- You can connect me via [LinkedIn](https://www.linkedin.com/in/sudharsan-kesavanarayanan-75b2bbb/) :clinking_glasses:

+- 🌱 I’m currently learning **Power Platform**

 <!--
 **sudharsank/sudharsank** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.